 How do you handle tension when you are the one who needs to lead?

-Whether you are Head of Household or Head of a Corporation, how you handle tension among the group will make or break you as a leader.
-You see, if you cannot engage a group to put aside their differences for a common goal, you will eventually have a civil war on your hands and a decaying company, family or group.
+Whether you are head of a household or head of a corporation, how you handle tension among the group will make or break you as a leader.
+You see, if you cannot engage a group to put aside their differences for a common goal, you will eventually have a civil war on your hands and a decaying company, family, or group.

 Beware - a group decays from within.
 The monsters that will destroy us will not come from outside forces, but from our very core.